 Indexes

-This section explains how indexes in Exasol work.
+This article explains how indexes in Exasol work.

 Exasol is a self-tuning database, and this is especially true when it comes to indexes.
 Unlike other DBMS’s, indexes are automatically generated, reused, and discarded by the system as necessary.
 The database will determine when an index is needed and automatically create it during query execution if it does not already exist.
 Indexes are used for joins and under certain circumstances for filtering the data of a table (index scan).